 When OnePlus launched the OnePlus 7 and OnePlus 7 Pro, it also announced a 5G version of the latter phone, which is exactly the same in all regards (except that it can connect to 5G networks as well as 4G).

 That means the OnePlus 7 Pro 5G has a curved all-screen AMOLED display, novel pop-up selfie camera, Snapdragon 855 chipset, and 90Hz screen refresh rate.
-It will set you back quite a bit too - in the UK for example it starts at £59 per month on contract, where it's currently only sold by EE.
+It will set you back quite a bit too - though no more than many 4G flagships.

 Motorola was the first in the world to sell a 5G phone.
-Well, sort of anyway, as what it actually sells is the Moto Z3 (a 4G handset from 2018) paired with a new 5G Moto Mod, which adds 5G connectivity to the phone.
+Well, sort of anyway, as what it actually sold was the Moto Z3 (a 4G handset from 2018) paired with a 5G Moto Mod, which adds 5G connectivity to the phone.

-At the time of writing this is only available in the US and only on Verizon (which only currently has a 5G network in a few places), so it's limited, but technically available.
+At the time of writing this is only available in the US and only on Verizon, so it's limited, but technically available.

 The Moto Z3 and Moto Mod combined actually also undercut most other 5G handsets, though of course the phone itself is also more dated.
-The initial 5G service available on the phone is a mixed bag too.
+The initial 5G service available on the phone is a mixed bag too - here was our first hands on with a 5G phone.

 The Moto Z4 is a similar story to the Moto Z3 in that it supports 5G but only with a Moto Mod.
 It launched on June 13 in the US.